Area of Interest: Interventional Neuroradiology

-John P. Deveikis, MD is a Neuroradiologist who characterizes and diagnoses neurological disorders through the use of medical imaging modalities.
+John P. Deveikis, MD is an Interventional Neuroradiologist who characterizes and diagnoses neurological disorders through the use of medical imaging modalities.
 He joined the Department of Neurosurgery March 1, 2014.
 He came to UAB from St. Petersburg, FL as an Interventional Neuroradiologist at All-Children’s Hospital and Bayfront Medical Center.

 Dr. Deveikis’ previous academic appointments include Professor of Radiology and Neurosurgery at the University of Rochester, Professor of Radiology and Neurosurgery at the Medical University of South Carolina, Clinical Associate Professor of Neurosurgery at the University of Michigan Medical Center, Clinical Associate Professor of Radiology at the University of Michigan Medical Center, Assistant Professor of Radiology at the University of Michigan Medical Center, and Assistant Professor of Radiology at Georgetown University.